School and college transport

 Please use this form if your child is attending a mainstream school and does not have a disability that prevents them from accessing mainstream school bus or public transport services.

-There is no legal duty for the Local Authority (LA) to provide over 16 transport for mainstream students and this provision was withdrawn from September 2014 in line with a previous policy decision.
-The LA will, however, consider individual cases where the student is attending their local college and hardship or low income can be demonstrated.
+There is no legal duty for the Local Authority (LA) to provide over 16 transport for mainstream students.
+However the LA will consider individual cases where the student is attending their local college and hardship or low income can be demonstrated.

 Please use this form if your child has a Statement of Special Educational Needs (SEN) or an Education Health and Care Plan (EHCP) or a disability, or if your child has a disability which has a substantial long-term effect on their ability to carry out normal day-to-day activities but does not have an EHCP.